 The Kentucky law, adopted in 1978, was challenged by a group of parents and children representing different religions.

-Kentucky law requiring Ten Commandments in schools ruled unconstitutional under First Amendment
+Kentucky law requiring Ten Commandments in schools violated First Amendment

 The Kentucky courts upheld the law, but the Supreme Court reversed.
 In determining whether the law had the effect of establishing religion, the Court applied the test from Lemon v.
 Kurtzman (1971) and concluded that the required display of the Ten Commandments in schoolrooms served a religious purpose.